moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 as messaging, and defines prioritisation with separate considerations for audio and video.
 It doesn't yet define bi-directionality of media flows, and can be run over protocols like WebTransport {{I-D.draft-ietf-webtrans-overview}}.

+## QuicR {#quicr}

+{{I-D.draft-jennings-moq-quicr-proto}}

+QuicR comprisees of both an architectural document
+{{I-D.draft-jennings-moq-quicr-arch}} as well as a protocol specification.
+QuicR's focus is around Pub/Sub patterns for both client negotiation as well as relaying media and allows implementations to use either streams or datagrams to carry media, and whilst it does not yet appear to define a means of media encapsulation, it does appear possible for QuicR to overlay support for both
+{{kpugin}} and {{warp}}.

 ## Comparison of Existing Specifications